Who is most at risk from extreme heat?

 - Check on your support team and friends and family, particularly those that are more vulnerable such as elderly or those living alone.

 - Drink water.
 Keep you and your pets hydrated.
 Drink more fluids, regardless of how active you are.
 Do not wait until you are thirsty to drink.
+Check out information on how to stay hydrated.

 - Stay informed during an emergency.
 Listen to the radio or follow your Civil Defence Emergency Management Group online.
 Follow the instructions of your local council and civil defence and emergency services.